Galileo Observing Program Coordinator:

 The Astronomical League is now offering two versions of the Observing Program: Traditional and Binoculars Only.
 Be sure to specify if you do the required observations using only binoculars.
 The Traditional certification includes the use of low-power telescopes as well.
-Some requirements can be done Naked-Eye and will count towards either form of certification.
+Some requirements can be done with the unaided eye and will count towards either form of certification.

 At the time of Galileo, the Universe was generally believed to be as Aristotle and Ptolemy envisioned it.
 The Earth was the center and everything revolved around us.
 Copernicus had proposed the idea that the planets all orbit the sun about 100 years earlier, but his solution was inaccurate when predicting the future behaviors of the planets.
 Aristotle’s premise was that the heavens were made of a fifth, “divine element” and that: “The universe is uncompounded, ungenerated, eternal, unalterable, and neither heavy nor light.”
 This implies that things are perfect in space (the moon and beyond).
 So objects are spheres and travel in circles.
 They are flawless and have no detailed features.